Resumen

 CA

 LS is a clinical evaluator for several sponsored clinical trials as part of her salaried employment at UCLA.
-She has received travel, meals, and accomodation to attend training meetings for some of these trials but does not receive any direct reimbursements or personal benefits from the companies, which include Pfizer, Sarepta, Audentes Therapeutics, Bristol-Meyers Squibb, Biogen, Santhera, Fibrogen, Cytokinetics, Italfarmaco, and AveXis.
+She has received travel, meals, and accommodation to attend training meetings for some of these trials but does not receive any direct reimbursements or personal benefits from the companies, which include Pfizer, Sarepta, Audentes Therapeutics, Bristol-Meyers Squibb, Biogen, Santhera, Fibrogen, Cytokinetics, Italfarmaco, and AveXis.
 As part of her salaried employment at UCLA, LS is working on a project funded by the Cerebral Palsy Foundation.
 She is an author of several references cited in this topic.

 Rachel Thompson, MD